Code-Institute-Submissions/battleship-blast/README.md

  <img src="assets/images/gameover.png" width="500px">

-* GRID SELECTION - when entering 2 from MENU
+* GRID SELECTION - when entering 2 from MENU the user is directed to the grid selection as intended.
-    * Message displaying G R I D  S I Z E
+    * The information is displayed clearly.
+The user can choose between 3 grid sizes.
+Input must be validated.
     * Options to select from:
         * 5 x 5 (easy)
         * 8 x 8 (medium)